Elizabeth East

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Elizabeth East has 23 active public transport stops, all of which are bus stops.
 These stops are served by 13 different routes that together facilitate 551 weekly passenger trips.
-The accessibility of these services is rated as good, with residents on average located 212 meters from the nearest stop.
+The area's transport accessibility is considered good, with residents usually located about 212 meters from the nearest stop.
+Most residents commute outwards due to its residential nature.
+Cars remain the primary mode of transportation at 90%, while buses account for 6%.
+On average, there is one vehicle per dwelling, lower than the regional average.

 Frequently Asked Questions - Transport